 In Wednesday’s post, we’ll outline the need to understand the media and the metadata as independent from any particular application.

-This post is adapted from The DAM Book 3.0 which lays out these principles in comprehensive form.
+This post is adapted from The DAM Book 3.0, which lays out these principles comprehensively.